acl-services/paprika/README.md

 1. overwrite your existing commit-msg file with the husky one: `cp ~/src/paprika/.git/hooks/applypatch-msg ~/src/paprika/.git/hooks/commit-msg`
 2. update the commit-msg file permissions: `chmod 755 ~/src/paprika/.git/hooks/commit-msg`

+#### Releases and Publishing

+Paprika uses [Changesets](https://github.com/changesets/changesets) to manage versioning and publishing.
+When you make changes that should be released, you need to create a changeset file describing your changes.

+**Creating a Changeset:**

+1. Run `yarn changeset` in the root directory
+2. Select the packages that have changed
+3. Choose the version bump type (patch, minor, or major)
+4. Write a summary of your changes

+**Automatic Publishing:**

+Packages are automatically published via scheduled Semaphore workflows:

+- **Pre-releases**: Published automatically every 6 hours (at :00 past the hour, between 03:00 AM and 09:59 PM UTC, daily).
+These are pre-release versions (e.g., `1.0.0-next.0`) available for testing.
+- **Stable releases**: Published automatically every **Saturday at 9:00 PM UTC**.
+All changesets merged to `master` will be versioned and published as stable releases.

+**Release Process:**

+1. Create a changeset file describing your changes
+2. Merge your PR to `master` (the changeset file will be included)
+3. Pre-release versions will be available within 6 hours for testing
+4. Stable versions will be published on the next Saturday at 9 PM UTC

+The release workflow will:
+- Bump package versions based on merged changesets
+- Publish packages to NPM
+- Push version tags back to the repository

 #### More Information

 For more information please check out our [Contributing Guidelines](https://github.com/acl-services/paprika/wiki/Contributing-Guidelines).
 You may want to start with the [Getting Started Guide](https://github.com/acl-services/paprika/wiki/Getting-Started)